cemarciano/Database-System-Construction/README.md

 # Database-System-Construction
-Project to construct a database in C++
+Project to construct a database in C++ and Python Inserts, selects (+ different equi joins algorithms) and deletes